SYK-08/nuttx/README.md

 and does not require you to run the Cygwin X server (which is neither fast nor reliable).
-Unless otherwise noted, the rest of these instructions assume that you are at a bash command line prompt in either Linux or in Cygwin shell.
+Unless otherwise noted, the rest of these instructions assume that you are at a bash command line prompt in either Linux or Cygwin shell.

 ## Using MSYS

-MSYS is an environment the derives from Cygwin.
+MSYS is an environment that derives from Cygwin.
 Thus, most things said about Cygwin apply equally to MSYS.
 This section will, then, focus on the differences when using MSYS, specifically MSYS2.

-Here is it assumed that you have already downloaded and installed MSYS2 from https://www.msys2.org using the windows installer available at that location.
+Here is it assumed that you have already downloaded and installed MSYS2 from https://www.msys2.org using the Windows installer available at that location.
 It is also assumed that you have brought in the necessary tools using the 'pacman' package management tool Tools needed including: